 For complaints relating to tourism services or products, contact your service provider directly.

 Consular Services Charter explains what the Australian Government can and cannot do to help you overseas.
-For full consular assistance, contact the Australian High Commission in Abuja:
+The High Commission will only be providing limited consular and passport services.
+Contact the High Commission first to clarify what services are available and/or to make an appointment.

 Australian High Commission, Abuja